-Section Two: If any court of competent authority invalidates a portion of this Ordinance, the remaining portions will continue in full force and effect.
+Section Two : If any court of competent authority invalidates a portion of this Ordinance, the remaining portions will continue in full force and effect.

+Section Three: Emergency .
+This Ordinance being necessary for the health, safety, and welfare of the people of Crook County, an emergency is declared to exist, and this Ordinance becomes effective immediately upon approval after the second reading.

 First Reading:, 2024.

 Second Reading:, 2024.

 DATED this, 2024.

 CROOK COUNTY BOARD OF COMMISSIONERS

 Commissioner Seth Crawford

 Commissioner Susan Hermreck

 Commissioner Brian Barney

-Vote: Aye Nay Abstain Excused Seth Crawford
+Vote: Aye Nay Abstain Excused